Paxton Fitzpatrick

 davos

 Import Python packages even if they aren’t installed.
 Enables the “smuggle” statement: a drop-in replacement for import that handles missing packages on the fly.
-Add “onion comments” alongside smuggle statements specify package versions and additional options.
+Add “onion comments” alongside smuggle statements to specify package versions and additional options.
 Can be used to turn Jupyter or Colab notebooks into self-contained, reproducible Python environments that manage dependencies at runtime.

 docker-tutorial